kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 ## Energy Flux Equator
 As indicated previously, Hadley's main ascending motion is in the summer hemisphere, where energy is transported to the other hemisphere.
-Bichoff and Schneidor (2014) demonstrated the main ascending motion of Hadley cell i.e., ITCZ is closely tied to the cross-equatorial energy flux.
+Bischoff and Schneider (2014) demonstrated the main ascending motion of Hadley cell i.e., ITCZ is closely tied to the cross-equatorial energy flux.
 Start from the energy balance equation:

 ```{math}
 :label: Bichoff_and_Schneidor1